hep-mirrors/sherpa/Manual/source/manual/parameters/models/ufo-interface.rst

 simulation.
 In the hard process however, the UFO model masses are always respected.

+If your UFO model adds particles which should be treated like hadrons, e.g. decaying through the hadron decay module similar to the tau lepton, then you have to list them with their PDG IDs using the :option:`UFO_HADRONS=[<int>, <int>, ...]` option.

 For an example UFO setup, see :ref:`MSSM/UFO`.
 Further models are shipped with Sherpa, residing in the ``<prefix>/share/SHERPA-MC/Examples/BSM`` directory.
 Note, if you want to use an extremely complex model with many